dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 In order to fit these topics in a short lab we are wildly over-simplifying how to do memory allocation.
 Some obvious things to change:

+  - Do a faster allocator object-based allocator or a an arena allocator (see the [PRELAB.md](./PRELAB.md))
+  - Shrink down the space and speed overhead.
+  - Decouple the debugging aspect from the garbage collector itself, so you can use it during production on a raw, non-debugging allocator.
+  - We have an incredibly slow approach to allocation and deallocation.
+See the readings!
-  1. Don't just use a single byte sentinel.
+  - Don't just use a single byte sentinel.
 Do something more sensitive.
-  2. Don't have just a single contiguous allocation for the heap.
+  - Don't have just a single contiguous allocation for the heap.
 Often you'll stitch a heap together from disjoint pages.
-  3. Do a faster allocator object-based allocator or a an arena allocator (see the [PRELAB.md](./PRELAB.md))
-  4. Shrink down the space and speed overhead.
-  5. Decouple the debugging aspect from the garbage collector itself, so you can use it during production on a raw, non-debugging allocator.
-  6. We have an incredibly slow approach to allocation and deallocation.
-See the readings!
-  7. Many many many other things.
+  - Many many many other things.

 With all that said, the biggest problem we have with code is correctness.
 And the biggest source of complexity in memory allocation is introduced by